 The Board is responsible for the stewardship of business and affairs of the Company in order to enhance long-term shareholders' value.
-The Board is fully aware and understand their collective responsibilities in guiding the business activities of the Group in reaching an optimum balance of a sound and sustainable business operation with an optimal corporate governance framework in order to safeguard shareholders' value
+The Board is fully aware and understand their collective responsibilities in guiding the business activities of the Group in reaching an optimum balance of a sound and sustainable business operation with an optimal corporate governance framework in order to safeguard shareholders' value.

-The Executive Directors of the Group are directly responsible for the day-to-day management of the business and operations, for procuring new business and for the commercial and corporate performance of the Company within the parameters of good governance.
-Non-Executive Directors play a vital check and balance role by challenging and scrutinising Management recommendations and proposals in an objective manner and bringing independent judgement to the decision-making process at the Board and Board Committee levels.
+The Group Managing Director is directly responsible for the day-to-day management of the business and operations, procuring new businesses and for the commercial and corporate performance of the Company within the parameters of good governance.
+Non-Executive Directors play a vital check and balance role by challenging and scrutinizing management's recommendations and proposals in an objective manner and bringing independent judgement to the decision-making process at the Board and Board Committee levels.

-Reserved matters for Board's decision making includes strategic issues and planning, significant acquisition and disposal, dividend policy, risk management, significant property transactions, review of the financial statements, ensuring regulatory compliance and reviewing the adequacy and integrity of internal controls.
+Reserved matters for Board's decision-making includes strategic issues and planning, significant acquisition and disposal, dividend policy, risk management, significant property transactions, review of the financial statements, ensuring regulatory compliance and reviewing the adequacy and integrity of internal controls.

-The Board is also responsible for establishing the Group's goals and strategic directions, setting goals and targets for Management and monitoring the achievement of goals and targets.
+The Board is also responsible for establishing the Group's goals and strategic directions, setting goals and targets for management and monitoring the achievement of goals and targets.
 The Board also oversees the process of evaluating the adequacy and effectiveness of the system of internal controls and risk management processes.